Conferences & Symposia

 Hosted annually in August

 Through this symposium, participants have the opportunity to form connections and establish community.
-This symposium also provides participants with the opportunity to engage with successful Cornell alumni, faculty, and professionals with shared experiences as diverse scholars.
-Summer Success Symposium keynote and workshop content focuses on providing participants with access to knowledge and insights that will help them navigate their successful transition to and progression in their graduate studies.
+This symposium also provides participants with the opportunity to engage with successful alumni, faculty, and professionals.
+Summer Success Symposium keynote and workshop content focuses on providing participants with access to knowledge and insights that will help them navigate their successful transition into and progression through their graduate studies.

-The Summer Success Symposium is co-organized by the Graduate School Office of Inclusion & Student Engagement (OISE) and DPE.
+The Summer Success Symposium is co-organized by the Graduate School Office of Inclusion & Student Engagement (OISE) and the Cornell Engineering Office of Inclusive Excellence.

 ULSAMP Conference & GEM GRAD Lab